dhenderson/shinygates/README.md

 To start the application, open either the `server.R` or `ui.R` file in RStudio and press the "Run App" button.

+## Dependencies

+The app depends on the following packages.
+You can download packages in R with `install.packages("name_of_package")`.

+- shiny
+- dplyr
+- ggplot2
+- tidyr`

 ## Where the data comes from

 The data was pulled from the [Glasspockets][glass] API using an  [R Glasspockets API wrapper][wrapper].
 The data pulled from Glasspockets was lightly massaged to better conform to the app's needs.